logicalperson0/alx-low_level_programming/0x00-hello_world/README.md

 3 This file 2-assembler a script that generates the assembly code of a C code and save it in an output file.The C file name will be saved in the variable $CFILE

 4 The file 3-name a script that compiles a C file and creates an executable named cisfun.The C file name is be saved in the variable $CFILE

+5 The file 4-puts.c  a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+Uses the function puts